-Cropping outperforms dropout as an augmentation strategy for training self-supervised text embeddings
+Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings

 Abstract: Text embeddings, i.e. vector representations of entire texts, play an important role in many NLP applications, such as retrieval-augmented generation, clustering, or visualizing collections of texts for data exploration.
 Currently, top-performing embedding models are derived from pre-trained language models via supervised contrastive fine-tuning.
-This fine-tuning strategy relies on an external notion of similarity or annotated data for generation of positive pairs, limiting the scalability.
+This fine-tuning strategy relies on an external notion of similarity and annotated data for generation of positive pairs.
 Here we study self-supervised fine-tuning and systematically compare the two most well-known augmentation strategies used for fine-tuning text embeddings models.
 We assess embedding quality on MTEB and additional in-domain evaluations and show that cropping augmentation strongly outperforms the dropout-based approach.
-We find that on out-of-domain data, the quality of resulting embeddings is below the supervised SOTA models, but for in-domain data, self-supervised fine-tuning produces high-quality text embeddings after very short fine-tuning, sometimes only marginally below the supervised SOTA.
+We find that on out-of-domain data, the quality of resulting embeddings is substantially below the supervised state-of-the-art models, but for in-domain data, self-supervised fine-tuning can produce high-quality text embeddings after very short fine-tuning.
 Finally, we show that representation quality increases towards the last transformer layers, which undergo the largest change during fine-tuning; and that fine-tuning only those last layers is sufficient to reach similar embedding quality.

 Submission Length: Regular submission (no more than 12 pages of main content)